 The Occupational English Test includes four sub-tests, each verifying different linguistic abilities related to the healthcare field.
 The Writing sub-test will obviously test writing skills, being specific for each professional (medicine, physiotherapy, nursing, etc.).
 Most commonly, you will be required to write a referral letter, following the task instructions and using the given case notes.
-In order to be better prepared for this particular sub-test, we have gathered a number of useful OET referral writing tips.
+In order to learn how to improve OET writing, we have gathered a number of useful OET referral writing tips.

 #1 Use the reading time accordingly

 At the beginning of the OET Writing sub-test, you will be given five minutes as reading time.
 Use it wisely and go through the task instructions, paying attention to essential details.
 In there, you should find out to whom you are writing and why; based on this information, it will be easier to select the case notes that are relevant to the reader.
 Small bits of information can change the way you write the letter; for example, it matters a lot if the medical professional is familiar with the patient or not.